 Morton College participates in the Illinois Articulation Initiative (IAI), a statewide agreement designed to facilitate the transfer of students from one Illinois college/university to another in order to complete a bachelor's degree (see the "IAI Participating Schools" table on pages 5 & 6).
 Effective as of 1998, students who complete the IAI General Education Core Courses (GECC) can transfer this "package" of course work and have it accepted in lieu of lower-division, general education course requirements.
-Students who complete an Associate in Arts or an Associate in Science degree that contains the IAI GECC also will have met their transfer college/universities' lower-division general education requirements and be granted junior standing.
-To learn more about the Illinois Articulation Initiative, contact the Academic Advising Center at (708) 656-8000, Ext.
+Students who complete an Associate in Arts or an Associate in Science degree that contains the IAI GECC also will have met their transfer college/universities' lower-division general education Initiative, contact the Academic Advising Center at (708) 656-8000, Ext.
 2250 or or visit www. itransfer.org.